typedb/typedb-docs/10-query/01b-pattern-negation.md

 ```

 Now let's look at how do we arrive at the answers if we executed this as a match query.
 To do this we will go through
 the set difference computation procedure.
-Let's define a set `P` to be the set of all people, i.e. a set that is the answer set to query:
+Let's define a set `P` to be the set of all people, i.e. a set that is the answer set to a query:
 ```
 match $x isa person;get;
 ```

-a set `F` as the set of people having a father, i. e. a set that is the answer set of query:
+a set `F` as the set of people having a father, i. e. a set that is the answer set of a query:

 ```
 match $x isa person-with-a-father;get;